mattbcowan/order-summary-component-main/README.md

 ### Continued development

-I definitly would like to learn more about Accessibility and SEO.
+I definitely would like to learn more about Accessibility and SEO.
 I feel like that could help shape the code that I'm writing to flow better.

 ### Useful resources